 - 19.1 Compliance with the ISM Code shall be as prescribed in Regulation (EC) No 336/2006, as amended.
-This regulation shall apply to the following types of ships and to companies operating these types of ships: - .1 All Ro-Ro Passenger vessels, including those Ro-Ro Passenger vessels engaged on voyages exclusively within the Maltese Waters; - .2 Passenger vessels, Passenger Ferries and Passenger High Speed Craft (HSCs), excluding those Passenger vessels (other than Ro-Ro passenger vessels) and Passenger High Speed Craft (HSCs) which are engaged exclusively on domestic voyages operating in Area C and Area D as detailed in EU Regulation 336/2006 Article 3.2(e), as amended, and; - .3 Passenger vessels, Passenger Ferries and Passenger High Speed Craft (HSC) as may be required by national/port state requirements; - .4 All vessels ≥ 500 GT, engaged on domestic navigation.
-For Passenger Vessels, Ro-Ro Passenger vessels and Passenger High Speed Craft refer to 19.1.1 and 19.1.2 above.
+This regulation shall apply to the following types of ships and to companies operating these types of ships: - .1 All Ro-Ro Passenger vessels, including Ro-Ro Passenger vessels engaged on voyages exclusively within the Maltese Waters; - .2 Passenger vessels, Passenger Ferries and High Speed Craft (HSCs), excluding those vessels which are engaged exclusively on domestic voyages operating in sea areas of Class C and Class D Passenger Ships as defined in Article 4 of Directive 2009/45/EC, as amended; and - .3 Cargo ships ≥ 500 GT.